 Find Sanctuary.
 Make Art.

-The C. Eric Lincoln Fellowship is a semester-long program that 1) provides funding to an undergraduate for a sacred art project and 2) invites the fellow to broaden the reach of artistic expression at the Duke University Chapel.
-Applicants must be active undergraduates in good standing in Trinity College or the Pratt School of Engineering.
-The fellowship runs the length of the Spring 2020 semester.
-The Lincoln Fellow is expected to produce a visual art exhibit to be displayed in Duke Chapel in April of 2020.
+The C. Eric Lincoln Fellowship is a semester-long program that 1) provides funding to an undergraduate or graduate student for a sacred art project and 2) invites the fellow to broaden the reach of artistic expression at the Duke University Chapel.
+Applicants must be active students in good standing with their respective schools.
+The fellowship runs the length of the Spring 2021 semester.

 - Employ theological concepts